 When the Registration & Elections Division conducts an election for jurisdictions such as the City, those elections are almost always consolidated with other elections occurring on the same date.
 The costs for such elections are allocated proportionally among participating jurisdictions based on two key factors: the number of registered voters within each jurisdiction and the number of entities participating in the given election.
-Typically, General Municipal Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
+Typically, General District Elections in odd-numbered years have higher proportional costs than Statewide General Elections in even-numbered years for cities, school districts, special districts and other jurisdictions because the number of entities with elections during odd-numbered years is fewer, resulting in less cost sharing.
 Statewide General Elections in even-numbered years include federal, state, and county contests, the costs of which are borne solely by the County, and these elections constitute a substantial portion of the total cost for each Statewide General Election.
 Thus, when jurisdictions participate in Statewide General Elections, they bear a lower portion of the total election costs because a large portion is paid by the County and other countywide jurisdictions.

 The voters in this City last voted at the polls in 2013.
 Given that the City has not recently conducted an election in an even-numbered year, we will use a jurisdiction of similar size for comparison.
-The closest city by number of registered voters is the City of Menlo Park.
-In 2013, the City of Belmont paid \$26,897 for election services to 15,040 registered voters, at the rate of \$1.79 per registered voter.
-In the 2014 Statewide General Election, the City of Menlo Park's cost for election services to 17,737 registered voters was \$25,792, at the rate of \$1.45 per registered voter.
-Comparing this cost with the 2013 General Municipal Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 19% for an election conducted with polling places.
+The closest jurisdiction by number of registered voters is the Coastside Fire Protection District.
+In 2013 the City paid \$20,367 for election services at the rate of \$1.78 per registered voter.
+In the 2014 Statewide General Election, the Coastside Fire Protection District's cost for election services was \$20,574, at the rate of \$1.45 per registered voter.
+Comparing this cost with the 2013 General District Election cost, we estimate that if the City switched to even-numbered year elections, it would experience cost savings of approximately 19% for an election conducted with polling places.

-In the November 2015 General Municipal Election, the City's cost per registered voter was \$1.41.
-The cost for the 2015 election was much lower because that was the County's first election in the All Mailed Ballot Election Pilot Project that was authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
-Section 4001(a) permits San Mateo County to hold two additional All-Mailed Ballot Elections in 2017.
+In the November 2015 General District Election, the City's cost per registered voter was \$1.41.
+However, it is not recommended to use this year for a cost comparison because the cost for the 2015 election was lower than usual.
+This was due to the fact that it was the County's first election in the All Mailed Ballot Election Pilot Project authorized under Assembly Bill No. 2028 ("AB 2028"), which amended Elections Code Section 4001.
+Section 4001(a) permits San Mateo County to hold two additional all-mailed ballot elections in 2017.

-Jurisdiction Year Cost of Election Cost Per Registered Voter

-City of Belmont 2013 \$26,897 \$1.79
+Jurisdiction Year Cost of Election Cost Per Registered Voter City of Millbrae 2013 \$20,367 \$1.78 Coastside Fire Protection 2014 \$20,574 \$1.45 City of Millbrae 2015 \$15,957 \$1.41

-City of Menlo Park 2014 \$25,792 \$1.45

-City of Belmont 2015 \$20,539 \$1.41

 In September 2016, the Governor approved Senate Bill No. 450 ("SB 450"), known as the California Voter's Choice Act, which added Section 4005 to the Elections Code.
-Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold All-Mailed Ballot Elections under certain conditions.
+Starting in 2018, this Act authorizes specified counties, including San Mateo, to hold all-mailed ballot elections under certain conditions.
 This would reduce costs associated with polling places, including poll worker recruitment and training, voting equipment, supplies, and labor.
-Thus, if the County holds an All-Mailed Ballot Election in a future even-numbered year, then we expect costs for the City to be further reduced.
-If adopted by the County, SB 450 will dramatically change the nature of our election operations by transitioning the County to All-Mailed Ballot Elections.
+If the County holds an all-mailed ballot election in a future even-numbered year, then we expect costs for the City to be less than the 2015 cost of \$1.41 per registered voter.
+If adopted by the County, SB 450 will dramatically change the nature of our electoral operations by transitioning the County to all-mailed ballot elections.
 A more detailed analysis on the potential impact of these new laws will be presented to the Board of Supervisors at a later time.